The Sound Barrier: Production

 Studio filming was completed at Shepperton Studios, but the flying sequences were filmed at Chilbolton Aerodrome, Nether Wallop, Hampshire, under the direction of Anthony Squire.
 A Vickers Valetta and Avro Lancaster bomber served as camera platforms for the aerial sequences.
 With the assistance of the British Aircraft Constructors Association, aircraft featured in The Sound Barrier were loaned by Vickers, de Havilland and other British aerospace companies.
-In addition, footage of early 1950s British jet technology used in the film includes scenes of the de Havilland Comet, the world's first jet passenger airliner, the Supermarine Attacker and the de Havilland Vampire.
+Footage of early 1950s British jet technology used in the film includes scenes of the de Havilland Comet, the world's first jet passenger airliner, the Supermarine Attacker and the de Havilland Vampire.
 A Supermarine 535 prototype for the later Swift (VV119) featured as the experimental Prometheus jet fighter.
 Not unlike its screen persona, the Swift was an aircraft design that underwent particularly difficult teething problems during development.

 Malcolm Arnold (later knighted) composed the music score, for this, the first of his three films for David Lean.
 The others were Hobson's Choice (1954) and The Bridge on the River Kwai (1957).